 There’s a lot of under-utilized storage in our bathrooms.
 Use command strips and hanging baskets in cupboards and behind doors for hanging towels, blow dryers, and straighteners.

-Place magnet strips in your medicine cabinet and even behind the medicine cabinet drawer.
+Place magnet strips in your medicine cabinet and even behind the medicine cabinet door.
 This is great for tweezers, clippers, hair clips, and more.

 Use boxes to place in your drawers to organize your things.
 You can use gift boxes or the tops of shoe boxes, or you can purchase drawer organizers from Amazon, Target, or (one of our personal favorites) Ikea.